CS4311-spring-2020/pick-tool-team15-spicegirls/README.md

   * The ui folder contains the .ui files for the PICK project.

-  * The Resouces folder contains all images and icons used in the PICK ui
+  * The Resouces folder contains all images, icons, and Audios used in the PICK ui

   * The Libraries folder contains all libraries used in the code.